Freedom and Respect

 Group Learning Opportunities for Parents and Students

-In April, one of our biggest events takes place in four cities across the state: the IDEA Curriculum Fair.
+In April or May, one of our biggest events takes place in four cities across the state: the IDEA Curriculum Fair.
 Vendors come from across the country to share their products in exhibitor halls and to share their knowledge in workshops in Anchorage, Fairbanks, Soldotna, and Juneau.
 IDEA families attend free.

 Students have opportunities to participate in academic contests like Battle of the Books, Academic Decathlon, Geography Bee, and Spelling Bee.
 Artistic and musical students may choose to get involved in Art in the Capitol, All-State Art, All-State Band/Choir, or Solo & Music Ensemble.

-Student trips include Close Up in Juneau for high school students and Close Up in Washington DC for both high school and middle school students.
-These programs teach sudents about the government process in a fun and fascinating learning environment!
+Student trips include Close Up in Juneau and Close Up in Washington DC and New York City for high school students.
+These programs teach students about the government process in a fun and fascinating learning environment!

 Courses in Galena:

-High school students have unique educational opportunties for month-long intensives in Galena in aviation, automotive, cosmetology, or culinary arts.
+High school students have unique educational opportunities for month-long intensives in Galena in aviation, automotive, media technology, and health sciences.

 IDEA may pay for college classes for high school students (correspondence courses as well as attending local colleges), through which they may receive credit for both high school and college concurrently.

-IDEA is fully accredited by the Northwest Association of Accredited Schools, so credits from IDEA are transferable to any other school.
+IDEA is fully accredited by AdvancED, so credits from IDEA are transferable to any other school.